christsven/H.E.A.T/scenarios/SCENARIO Narva.md

 ### 2015 - Spiraling protests

-Reoccuring protests demanding more autonomy and accepting russian as a state language, civil unrest grew over the course of couple of months in early 2015.
-The refugee crisis,fueled conservative populism.
+With reoccuring protests demanding more autonomy and accepting russian as a state language, civil unrest grew over the course of couple of months in early 2015, while thee refugee crisis fueled conservative populism.
 First open calls for independence followed razzias against popular far-right extremists, shortly before the election of parliament in March.
-The *"Iseseisvus rahvale"* party were elected by over 60% of voters in the Ida Viru county.
+The *"Iseseisvus rahvale"* party were elected by over 80% of voters in the Ida Viru county during the fraud allegation ridden election run.
 After learning about their victory, party officials announced an independence referendum before the end of the year, which was sharply condemned by estonian and EU officials.

 First clashes between paramilitary forces and police followed in March and April.
-The death of two policemen made global news in late April.
-The estonian, lithuanian and latvian presiden called upon the treaty of the european union to aid against the threat of a civil war.
-A bombing of a military convoi redeploying from an excercise in Sillamae in August started a discussiom to send NRF peace keeping mission to Estonia.
+The death of two policemen made global news in early May.
+The estonian, lithuanian and latvian presidents called upon the treaty of the european union to aid against the threat of a civil war.

+A bombing of a military convoi redeploying from an excercise in Sillamae in August started a discussion to send peace keeping mission to Estonia.

 ### 2016 - Outbreak of war